open-goal/jak-project/doc/porting_to_x86.md

 The IOP side state machine for this is in `iso.cpp`, implemented inside of the DGO load buffer complete callback and is somewhat complicated because DGO info may be split between multiple buffers, and you have to deal with getting partial info.
 The EE side is in `kdgo.cpp`.

-The DGO syncronization is pretty confusing but I believe I have it working.
+The DGO synchronization is pretty confusing but I believe I have it working.
 It may be worth documenting it more (I thought I did already, but where did I put it?).

 ## IOP Server/Ramdisk (3)
 This is implemented, but so far unused and untested.